rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 **Alex**

-(Backpedaling)  That's not a thesis I was defending.
+(Back-pedaling)  That's not a thesis I was defending.
 There's nothing but fermions and bosons... and everything that is made up of fermions and bosons.
 There are also chemical facts, biological facts, economic facts.